rjkviegas/skills-workshops/week-1/oop_1/INSTRUCTIONS.md

 While building, you should define (and elicit definitions for):

 - **Behaviour:** things a program does, largely synonymous with methods in a program.
-- **Encapsulation:** a way to wrap and group common behaviour so your program is more organised.
+- **Encapsulation:** a way to wrap and group common behaviour so your program is more modular.
 - **Class:** The Object-Oriented way to wrap common behaviour.

 ###### User Stories